chookmook29/guessing_game/README.md

     - Try to press button with a correct letter.
 Word should now include letter you just guessed(or multiple letters if they duplicate in given word).
     - Try to press button with a last remaining correct letter.
 New word should appear and points should be added to the overall score in menu at the top right corner of the page.
     - When all words are guessed, the page should be redirected to the final score view.
+- testing score view:
+    - It should display user's points or final points if it's final score view

 ### User testing: